mikebowler/jekyll_jirametrics/faq.md

 `Status name "My Status" for issue ABC-123 not found...`

 What this means is that there used to be a status by that name but it's since been deleted in your Jira instance.
-Unfortunately, the history still references it and so we need to know information about it, but Jira no longer knows anything about it.
+Unfortunately, the history still references it and so we need to know what category it belongs to.
+You would think that Jira would version that sort of thing so we could still query that information after it was removed from use but no, it does not.
+Instead, you will need to specify that status to category mapping in the configuration.

 * If you're using the `standard_project` declaration then use the `status_category_mapping` [as defined here](https://jirametrics.org/config/standard_project/).
 * Otherwise the other `status_category_mapping` is defined [over here](https://jirametrics.org/config/project/#status_category_mapping).